These Republicans have criticized Trump's 'zero tolerance' immigration policy

 Former Republican officials

-Former White House communications director Anthony Scaramucci said on Twitter that the separations are "not the Christian way, the American way, nor what @POTUS wants."
+Former White House communications director Anthony Scaramucci told CNN's "New Day" Monday that the separations amount to an "atrocious policy."

-But he went on say over Twitter that "The President can reverse it, and I hope he does."
+"It's inhumane.
+It's offensive to the average American," said Scaramucci, who urged Trump to take action to avoid separations.

 Over the weekend, CNN National Security Analyst Michael Hayden, who was nominated by Bush to lead the CIA, tweeted out a photo of the Birkenau death camp at Auschwitz, writing, "Other governments have separated mothers and children."